Advancing self-determination and promoting equity among the diversity of people with disabilities.

 The Center advances self-determination among the diversity of people with disabilities and their families, throughout the life course, promoting equity to ensure their full participation in all aspects of community life.

-For over half a century, the Center has addressed the broad spectrum of interests and needs of individuals with developmental and other disabilities across the life course.
-We champion individuals’ rights to receive an education, build friendships, seek and maintain meaningful employment, engage in recreational activities, and live in homes and communities of their choice.
+Thrive Center is a proud home for the, the Georgetown University Center for Excellence in Developmental Disabilities (GUCEDD), which for over half a century has worked in collaboration with people with disabilities, their family members, and community partners to advance the broad spectrum of interests and needs of people with developmental and other disabilities across the life course.
+The GUCEDD champions the rights of all people with disabilities to receive an education, access healthcare and mental health care, seek and maintain meaningful employment, build social relationships, and live in homes and communities of their choice.

 Current Research